Written by Matthew Emmet.

 Does Deakin have any burgers on campus?
 Are they any good?
 Could they be better than the flame-grilled varieties offered by the Hungry Jack’s up the road?
-Those were the big questions Chloe and I sought to answer for this edition of WORDLY.
+Those were the big questions Chloe and I sought to answer for WORDLY.
 We had our fears, doubts and moments of trepidation but ultimately, Chloe and I leave no burger uneaten.
 We went to Food 4 Thought to conduct our investigation.

 Upon arrival at The Learning Space, we discovered that Food 4 Thought had a vegetarian option in the form of the Mushroom Burger.
 Another question was then added to our list of queries and battle lines were drawn.
 Could a vegetarian burger trump the traditional meat burger?

 I became a vegetarian for a few minutes and ordered the Mushroom Burger, which packed a grilled field mushroom, kale, brie, caramelised onion, balsamic, and pesto.
 Yes, I know, this burger has shades of hipster and I admit that I raised my eyebrows so high that they almost merged with my hairline, but sometimes life is about stepping outside your comfort zone—so step outside I did.
 The choice of a field mushroom over the usual Portobello was justified.
 It was flavoursome and fresh, even if it did lack the thickness of the traditional beef burger patty.
 The kale wasn’t crispy like lettuce, although it does make you feel a little bit fancy.
 The caramelised onion was sweet, as is the bun.
 The brie was the burger’s weakest link by virtue of it being too strong.
 It was a little tangy and left an odd aftertaste.
 Chloe wasn’t a fan and neither was I.